Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Related Work

-\paragraph*{BFT forensics.} BFT forensics is a technique for analyzing safety violations in BFT protocols after they happened~\cite{bftforensics}, yielding results such as that at least $t+1$ culprits can be identified in case of an equivocation (with the accountability of up to $\frac{2n}{3}$ replicas that may actually be Byzantine).
+\paragraph{Accountability in BFT} BFT forensics is a technique for analyzing safety violations in BFT protocols after they happened~\cite{bftforensics}, yielding results such as that at least $t+1$ culprits can be identified in case of an equivocation (with the accountability of up to $\frac{2n}{3}$ replicas that may be Byzantine).
 Polygraph is an accountable Byzantine consensus algorithm tailored for blockchain applications that allow the punishment of culprits (e.g., via stake slashing) in case of equivocations~\cite{civit2021polygraph}.
 A simple transformation to obtain an accountable Byzantine consensus protocol from any Byzantine consensus protocol has been proposed in~\cite{civit2022easy}.
-The Basilisc class of protocols solves consensus with $n \leq 3t + d + 2q$ replicas tolerating $t$ general Byzantine failures, $d$ deceitful failures (that violate safety -- the ones that can be identified using forensics), and $q$ benign failures~\cite{ranchal2022basilic}.
-The Basilisc resilience is shown to be optimal.
-IA-CCF~\cite{shamis22iaccf} shows that by logging all messages exchanged on PBFT in a blockchain, it is possible to identify any number of misbehaving replicas in case of equivocations. \ourProtocol{} does not differentiate failures or require a blockchain, employing instead a light version of the BFT forensics protocol of~\cite{bftforensics} to identify a limited number of equivocators in a fast regency (or view, in PBFT parlance), enabling the secure use of smaller quorums.
+The Basilic class of protocols solves consensus with $n \leq 3t + d + 2q$ replicas tolerating~$t$~general Byzantine failures, $d$ deceitful failures (that violate safety---the ones that forensics can identify), and~$q$~benign failures~\cite{ranchal2022basilic}.
+Basilic's resilience has been proven optimal.
+FireLedger~\cite{buchnik2020} proposes a high-throughput blockchain consensus protocol in which the last $t + 1$ blocks of every replica’s blockchain are considered \textit{tentative} and replicas verify the correctness (finality) of these blocks later on.
+A malicious proposer can be detected using a proof and is removed from the system through a recovery procedure.
+IA-CCF~\cite{shamis22iaccf} shows that logging all messages exchanged in PBFT-based blockchain makes it possible to identify any misbehaving replicas in case of equivocations.

+\ourProtocol{} does not differentiate failures or require a blockchain, employing instead a light version of the BFT forensics protocol of~\cite{bftforensics} to identify a limited number of equivocators in fast mode.